-History 470/870: Digital History
+Digital History (History 470/870)

 This course is designed to help undergraduate and graduate students develop expertise in the theories and tools of digital historical scholarship.
 It intends to promote collaborative learning processes and to develop your skills as both thinkers and writers regardless of your field of study.

-History 946: Interdisciplinary Readings in Digital Humanities
+Interdisciplinary Readings in Digital Humanities (History 946)

-History 970: Digital History Research Seminar
+Digital History Research Seminar (History 970)